Skip to content

 Searching Cases

-Archiving & Restoring Cases
+Archiving Cases

-To restore a case:
+To restore a previously archived case:

-• Use Restore Case
+2. Use Import Case

 Summary